Blake's 7

 Frequently Asked Questions

-While there are no live-action television spin-offs, the franchise has expanded significantly through a long-running series of official audio dramas produced by Big Finish.
-These audio stories frequently feature members of the original cast and explore events both during and after the timeline of the television show.
+While there are no live-action television spin-offs, the franchise has expanded significantly through a long-running series of audio dramas produced by Big Finish.
+Additionally, several licensed novels and comic strips have continued the story or explored backstories for the main characters.

-The series was created by Terry Nation, who is also well-known for creating the Daleks in Doctor Who.
-He pitched the show as a more cynical and gritty version of the space opera genre, often described as The Dirty Dozen in space.
+The series was created by Terry Nation, who is also famous for creating the Daleks in Doctor Who.
+He pitched the show as The Dirty Dozen in space, focusing on a group of outlaws rebelling against a corrupt interstellar government.

 Premium